JoyOfCodingPDX/GettingStarted/README.md

 If you simply make a `git clone` of this GitHub repository on your local machine, you can commit changes to your local repository, but you can't "push" your changes to the repository hosted on GitHub.
-This is because I own this GitHub repository and you do not have permission to push changes from your local repository into my repository.
+This is because I own this GitHub repository, and you do not have permission to push changes from your local repository into my repository.
 Even if I did give you permission to push to my repository, we don't want the source code that you wrote for your